davidvonthenen/blog/k8slaptop.md

 Well, there it is!
 A simple way to get a Kubernetes cluster running on your laptop without requiring a public cloud account or a ton of hardware sitting in a lab or datacenter somewhere.
 This by far isn't a magic bullet and it only good for running small light-weight applications.
 If anything, it's a simple way to familiarize yourself with Kubernetes and general management of the cluster.

 I plan on posting to my blog more often now... so stay tuned on some cool future blog posts!
-If you have any suggestions on topics you want to hear more on, please let me know.
+If you have any suggestions on topics you want to hear more on, please let me know!
 I am interested in everything from intro-101-type blogs to deep-dives.
 Just drop me a line!